 However, at this stage, you are still mainly producing videos for love, with some other source of income paying your daily survival bills.
 By now you could be considered a minor influencer in your particular niche.

-Once you have something like 20,000 subscribers, you might think about asking for crowdfunding assistance through a site like Patreon.
-The average Patreon contributor donates $7, with Patreon keeping 5% of pledges as a commission.
+There isn't a required minimum number of subscribers on YouTube if you wish to establish your own paid membership on Patreon.
+The average Patreon contributor donates $7, with Patreon keeping varies from 5% to 12% depending on the plan you pick.
+There is an additional payment processing fee of 2.9% + $0.30 for donations over $3.
+5% + $0.10 for donations of $3 or less.
 It must be remembered, however, that if you are uploading videos on a regular basis, you are likely to receive recurring payments from your Patreon supporters.
-One example is The Comedy Button who currently has 5,266 patrons paying them $13,129 per month.
-This is a YouTube channel that has around 24,500 subscribers.
+One example is The Comedy Button who currently has 3,872 patrons paying them $8K - $23K per month.
+This is a YouTube channel that has around 21,300 subscribers.

 Once these channels begin to recognize success, they should be looking to do more with their AdWords, for instance deliberately chasing phrases with a relatively high cost per click (CPC).
 If they are a review channel, for instance, you could focus on reviewing products that attract ads with a higher CPC.